-Carbon CLIP technology uses an ultraviolet light to cure (harden) a photosensitive liquid resin held in a vat above the light.
+The DLS technology is a variant of the DLP printer and uses an ultraviolet light to cure (harden) a photosensitive liquid resin held in a vat above the light.
 The build platform is dipped initially in the liquid resin and is subsequently drawn upwards to literally pull the 3D object out of the resin.

 Let us understand the working on the DLS 3D Printer.

 DLS 3D Printer Working